 The HKIAC is also frequently used as the administrative authority in arbitral proceedings conducted under UNCITRAL arbitration rules.
 Therefore, in 2005 the HKIAC issued special set of rules aimed at the administration of arbitration disputes under the UNCITRAL Rules.
 This version can be found here: 2005 HKIAC Procedures for International Arbitration.
 Ten years later, the HKIAC published a revised version of these rules, which can be downloaded here: 2015 Procedures for the Administration of Arbitration under the UNCITRAL Arbitration Rules.
 This version superseded the 2005 version mentioned above.

 In 2013, the HKIAC Arbitration Rules were revised.
-This version, which remains in use and is similar to other modern international arbitration rules, can be found here:2013 HKIAC Arbitration Rules.
+This version can be found here: 2013 HKIAC Arbitration Rules.